nf-core/tools/README.md

 If found, the tool will fetch the Singularity images to this directory first before copying to the target output archive / directory.
 Any images previously fetched will be found there and copied directly - this includes images that may be shared with other pipelines or previous pipeline version downloads or download attempts.

 If you are running the download on the same system where you will be running the pipeline (eg. a shared filesystem where Nextflow won't have an internet connection at a later date), you can choose to _only_ use the cache via a prompt or cli options `--singularity-cache amend`.
 This instructs `nf-core download` to fetch all Singularity images to the `$NXF_SINGULARITY_CACHEDIR` directory but does _not_ copy them to the workflow archive / directory.
 The workflow config file is _not_ edited.
 This means that when you later run the workflow, Nextflow will just use the cache folder directly.

 If you are downloading a workflow for a different system, you can provide information about its image cache to `nf-core download`.
-To avoid unnecessary downloads, choose `--singularity-cache remote` and provide a list of already available images as plain text file to `--singularity-cache-index my_list_of_remotely_available_images.txt`.
+To avoid unnecessary container image downloads, choose `--singularity-cache remote` and provide a list of already available images as plain text file to `--singularity-cache-index my_list_of_remotely_available_images.txt`.
 To generate this list on the remote system, run `find $NXF_SINGULARITY_CACHEDIR -name "*.img" > my_list_of_remotely_available_images.txt`.
+The tool will then only download and copy images into your output directory, which are missing on the remote system.

 #### How the Singularity image downloads work